Brett Dean - Composer-in-Residence

 'Ever since my first encounter as composer with the London Philharmonic Orchestra, at the 2017 Glyndebourne Opera Festival, I’ve felt a special connection and empathy with these wonderful musicians.'Brett Dean

-Brett Dean studied in his hometown, Brisbane, before moving to Germany in 1984, where he was a member of the Berlin Philharmonic’s viola section for 14 years.
+Brett Dean studied in his hometown of Brisbane before moving to Germany in 1984, where he was a member of the Berlin Philharmonic’s viola section for 14 years.
 He began composing in 1988, initially concentrating on experimental film and radio projects and as an improvising performer.
 His reputation as a composer continued to develop, and it was through works such as his clarinet concerto Ariel’s Music (1995), which won an award from the UNESCO International Rostrum of Composers, and Carlo (1997) for strings, sampler and tape, inspired by the music of Carlo Gesualdo, that he gained international recognition.
 In 2009 Dean won the Grawemeyer Award for his violin concerto The Lost Art of Letter Writing, and in 2016 he was awarded the Don Banks Music Award by Australia Council, acknowledging his sustained and significant contribution to Australia’s musical scene.

 Dean enjoys a busy performing career as a violist and conductor.
 His imaginative conducting programmes usually centre around his own works combined with other composers: highlights include his appointment as Creative Chair at the Tonhalle-Orchester Zürich in 2017/18, and projects with the BBC Symphony, BBC Philharmonic, Los Angeles Philharmonic, Toronto Symphony, Melbourne Symphony, Sydney Symphony, Gothenburg Symphony, Concertgebouw, Tonkünstler and Stuttgart orchestras, and as Artist-in-Residence with the Swedish Chamber Orchestra.